 Professor John Speakman, of the University of Aberdeen, who led the work, said: "It's unlikely that randomised controlled trials examining the effects of antioxidant supplementation on human lifespan would be possible, so we are dependent on the results of animal studies.
 It's impossible at this stage to extrapolate the results from this small amount of data we have on voles and mice but it does suggest that caution is warranted in the use of high doses of antioxidant vitamins."

-More information: The paper, titled 'Deleterious consequences of antioxidant supplementation on lifespan in a wild-derived mammal', is published in Biology Letters and is available online at rsbl.royalsocietypublishing.or… nt/9/4/20130432.full
+The paper, titled 'Deleterious consequences of antioxidant supplementation on lifespan in a wild-derived mammal', is published in Biology Letters and is available online at rsbl.royalsocietypublishing.org/content/9/4/20130432.full